puppetlabs/puppetlabs-apache/README.md

 `wsgi_process_group` sets the group ID the virtual host will run under.
 Defaults to 'undef'.

 `wsgi_script_aliases` requires a hash of web paths to filesystem .wsgi paths.
 Defaults to 'undef'.

+`wsgi_pass_authorization` the WSGI application handles authorisation instead of Apache when set to 'On'.
+For more information see [here] (http://modwsgi.readthedocs.org/en/latest/configuration-directives/WSGIPassAuthorization.html).
+Defaults to 'undef' where apache will set the defaults setting to 'Off'.

 To set up a virtual host with WSGI